Funding maximum: $4,000

 Who is eligible?:

-Faculty of any rank and research, teaching, or extension (RTE) faculty in the College of Human Ecology.
+Faculty of any rank and research, teaching, or extension (RTE) faculty in Cornell Human Ecology.
 The faculty lead on a collaborative project must be a member of the department responsible for the course.

 Engaged Course Grants have a 12-month term.
-At the end of the approved grant period, grant-holders may be eligible for a no cost extension or will return remaining funds to the CHE CEL initiative block grant.
+At the end of the approved grant period, grant-holders may be eligible for a no-cost extension or will return the remaining funds to the CHE CEL initiative block grant.